 ATTU, ALASKA: Spring Migration

 Attu.
 A legendary place that needs little introduction to birders.
 Closer to Russia than mainland Alaska and located in the Eastern Hemisphere, it's been the site of many first North American records.
-The island had been seldom visited by birders since the last Attour trip in 2000, but last year we conducted the first spring birding tour in 10 years, and we are pleased to offer two tours in 2011.
+The island had been seldom visited by birders since the last Attour trip in 2000, but in 2010 we conducted the first spring birding tour in 10 years, and we are pleased to offer two tours in 2012.

 We will travel to the island onboard the M/V Pukuk, a 72-foot boat custom built for Alaska charter cruises, giving us ample opportunity for pelagic birding.
 We should see almost all of Alaska's alcid species including Whiskered Auklet.
 Short-tailed Albatross, Red-legged Kittiwake, and Mottled Petrel are possible, and all were seen in 2010.